What is a Strata Manager?

 As legislation becomes more complex and life gets busier more and more owners are seeking the services of experienced professional managers.

-If the time has come for your corporation to appoint a manager or seek a fresh change please call the friendly team at Strata Management SA on 8350 5699 to discuss your requirements and how we can help.
+If the time has come for your corporation to appoint a manager or seek a fresh change please call the friendly team at Strata Management SA to discuss your requirements and how we can help.